mvolkmann/blog/src/swift-ui.md

     var dog: Dog

     var body: some View {
-        // TODO: How can you control the column widths?
+        // TODO: How can you control column widths so this renders like a table?
         HStack {
             Text(dog.name)
             Spacer()